Brody Couch

 Brody Louis Couch (born 5 December 1999) is an American-Australian cricketer.
 A right-arm fast bowler, he is capable of bowling speeds upwards of 90 mph (144.84 km/h).
-He currently plays for Western Australia, the San Francisco Unicorns and the Melbourne Stars.
+He currently plays for Western Australia, the San Francisco Unicorns and the Perth Scorchers.

 Career

 He made his List A debut for Victoria in the 2020–21 Marsh One-Day Cup on 10 March 2021.
 He made his first-class debut on 20 November 2021 for Victoria in the 2021–22 Sheffield Shield season.
 He made his Twenty20 debut on 5 December 2021 for the Melbourne Stars in the 2021–22 Big Bash League season.

 In 2023, Couch was drafted into the San Francisco Unicorns squad for the 2023 Major League Cricket season as a local player.

 In April 2024, Couch was named as part of Western Australia's squad for the 2024/25 domestic season.
 On 4 November 2024, he became the first Western Australian player to take a hat-trick in the Sheffield Shield by dismissing Jake Doran, Lawrence Neil-Smith and Kieran Elliott in consecutive deliveries.

+Couch joined the Perth Scorchers in 2025.
+He was part of the Scorchers' XI that won the championship title of BBL 15.